 The 60mm f2.8 L lens is the clear winner for beginning macro photographers.
 It currently is earning a 98% Canon Geek 4-5 rating.
 This is an EF-S lens, meaning it only works on Canon cameras with an APS-C sensor like the t4i, t5i...
 7D, 60D, 70D... and their predecessors.

 The 100mm f2.8 L lens is a good choice for the advanced macro photographer.
-It currentl is earning a 97% Canon Geek 4-5 rating.
+It currently is earning a 97% Canon Geek 4-5 rating.
 This is an EF lens, meaning it will fit both the APS-C cameras and also all of the full-sized sensors like the 5D series and the 1D series.

 Of the best lens categories covered in this article, the best Canon portrait lens is likely to be the most disagreed upon.
-I personally have used three different Canon lenses in the past while shooting portraits.
-I now primarily use just two of them, the Canon 70-200mm f2.8 and the Canon 24-105 f4.0.
+I recommend the Canon 85mm f/1.8 as the best Canon EOS portrait lens for beginners for 3 reasons.

 I use my 70-200 whenever I can because of the more pleasing perspective I get for posing from more of a distance to my subject.
 When space is limited, for indoor portraits with less room, and when I am shooting large family and group poses I use the 24-105mm.

 There are too many good lenses to narrow down to a specific recommendation for the best Canon EOS Lenses for Video.
 It really depends on what you are shooting for subject matter, but here is what you should know.
 There is one super important feature you need to have for shooting video.
 That is quiet auto-focusing

 Although not completely necessary, there are two more important characteristics to look for when searching for the best Canon lenses for shooting video.